DominikLudwiczak/Evolutionary-computing/SolutionVisualiser/assignment2/assignment2_report.md

+Michał Kałmucki 151944
+Dominik Ludwiczak 151948
+(All solutions were checked with solution checker)

 # Problem description

 We are given three columns of integers with a row for each node.
 The first two columns contain x